 Embracing and creating a Whole Person Workplace doesn't have to happen overnight; employers can work with their team - a few steps at a time - to understand what they want and need to create a culture that welcomes the whole individual every day.

 Employee recognition is a powerful tool in helping people feel engaged in the workplace.
-In fact, 79% of employees report that they would stop quiet quitting if they were given more recognition at work.
+In fact, 79% of employees report that they would stop quiet quitting if they were given more recognition at work and that 78% would work harder and with more drive if their efforts were effectively rewarded.

 These expressions of appreciation are a unique form of communication within a company, as it puts a bright spotlight on the recognitions being shared.
 Employee recognitions show the rest of the team what the desired behaviors are for a particular workplace.
 As such, success should not be equated to the amount of time someone spends working but rather to the outcomes of their work.